mariamraji01/Upstream-Production-Performance-Analysis/README.md

 ---

 ## 3️⃣ Risk & Reliability
->*Identify wells showing signs of declining performance and operational risk.?*
+>*Identify wells showing signs of declining performance and operational risk.*
 >
 - Most wells are classified as Healthy, indicating overall system stability.
 - A few wells (e.g. Well 21 and Well 22) are flagged as At Risk, due to low production and high water cut.